TeskaLabs/splang-docs/docs/language/date-time.md

 ## Mixed types

-Since `datetime` is 64bit integer, it could happen - yet this is *NOT* recommended - that another date/time representation is used.
+Since `datetime` is 64bit unsigned integer, it could happen - yet this is *NOT* recommended - that another date/time representation is used.
 This is an table how to automatically detect a what format is used for a date/time representation.